 Movies Directed by Lars von Trier (in alphabetical order)

 You've gotta hand it to Lars von Trier: possibly the only contemporary filmmaker who can actually raise a ruckus among cineastes, he championed digital filmmaking, revitalized Scandinavian cinema, made stars out of Emily Watson and Björk, and spearheaded the sole new film movement of the last 30 years (Dogme).
 And even so, he manages to take major artistic risks with… read more!

 A truly one-of-a-kind motion picture.
 In 2001, famed director Lars von Trier (Dancer in the Dark, Dogville) decided to submit his cinematic hero, Danish documentarian/experimental filmmaker Jørgen Leth, to a rather sadistic series of tests: Over the following two years, Leth was to take his own 1967 short The Perfect Human (which Trier loves so much that he calls it… read more!

 Melancholia's first 8 minutes are filled with a series of astoundingly beautiful, surreal tableaux of Kirsten Dunst, Charlotte Gainsbourg, and child actor Cameron Spurr, filmed in super-slow-motion.
 They are among the most arresting images you will see on a screen in this or any year.
-But the film that follows is more typical divisive filmmaking from Danish provocateur Lars von… read more!
+But the film that follows is more typical polarizing filmmaking from Danish provocateur Lars von… read more!